 Where do capers grow?

-The capers bush (Caparis Spinosa) is wildly grown in the Mediterranean area.
-This is normally around the continents of Europe, parts of Western Asia and Africa.
-It’s famously grown in Italy where it can even be foraged in the wild.
+The capers bush (Caparis Spinosa) grows in the wild in the Mediterranean region.
+This is normally around the continents of Europe, parts of Western Asia, and Africa.
+It’s famously grown in Italy, where it can even be foraged in the wild.

 Capers love a dry climate all year round, so they love Spain and Portugal too.
-They can tolerate drought conditions too, so they are highly sought out crop.
+They can tolerate drought conditions, too, so they are a highly sought-after crop.

-👩🍳 Storage tip: Keep capers in glass bottles and refrigerated.
-They can last for months.
+👩🍳 Storage tip: Keep a jar of capers refrigerated, and they can last for months.

 Top view of capers in a white bowl with a spoon in it.
 Greens on the side.